UCI-GDIM31/class-activities-lpher/README.md

 Question/Something I came across: When I clicked on the "Bats" tab in the hierarchy, Unity would give me errors and be unable to run the game.
 However, when I cleared the console and clicked on the "Bat" or "Eventsystem" and ran the game, Unity would run the game normally.
 Why is that?

+### W7
+<see href="https://docs.google.com/document/d/10R14qZZetU1eLqxvVqzBbsszbVETJhnGCUluOARTfZg/edit?usp=sharing"/>I worked on the animation portion in my group.
+Step 2 needed to be a method like in Step 1.
+It also needed “transform.Translate” not “transform.position”.
+Looking up “transform.position” on the Unity Documentation website, “transform.position” is the world space position of the transform.
+In the game, we need the muskrat to move on the local space, not the world space.
+Translate works for object space which is relevant to our muskrat.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727